 Sclerotherapy involves the injection of a liquid or foam solution directly into the spider vein.
 This causes it to swell, stick together, and then seal shut.
 Other nearby healthy blood vessels compensate for the vein that is closed, so there is no need to worry about the effect on your circulation.
 When the blood stops flowing through the spider vein, the vein will gradually fade.

-- 48 hours before and after: It is advised that you do not take any non-steroidal anti-inflammatory medication (NSAID) such as aspirin or ibuprofen.
+- 48 hours before and after treatment: Avoid non-steroidal anti-inflammatory drugs (NSAIDs) such as aspirin or ibuprofen.

-- The first 4 weeks: We recommend staying out of the sea, swimming pools, spas and saunas because of the risk of infection.
+- First 4 weeks: Avoid swimming, the sea, spas, and saunas to reduce the risk of infection.

 You’re in safe hands